AaronHevia/Python_Practice/README.md

 100 Days of Python practice projects with Dr. Angela Yu.
 Code is written as how I perceived goals at the time of the project.
 Will return to the projects after completion of challenge to incorporate additional features, tests, or refactoring.

 ## Project 1:  Band Name Generator (Console)
 A simple console project to practice variable naming and string concatenation.
-This project creates a band name based on the city the user is born and a pet name.  **Input Validation not yet implemented.**
+This project creates a band name based on the city the user is born and a pet name.
+06/01/2023 Update: Updated project to calling a series of functions.
+This reflects practicing in building the project using procedural programming and making each sequence modular.
+**Input Validation not yet implemented.**

 ## Project 2:  Tip Calculator (Console)
 A console based project which will calculate how much to tip and determine how much each person will pay when splitting the bill.
 This is a practice of proper use of primitive data types, basic mathematical operations in python, number manipulation, and using f strings in python.  **Input Validation not yet implemented.**